-Energy efficiency is a core focus of the ABCB and forms part of the Australian, state and territory governments’ strategies to improve energy productivity and reduce greenhouse gas emissions.
+Energy efficiency is a core focus of our work program and forms part of the Australian, state and territory governments’ strategies to improve energy productivity and reduce greenhouse gas emissions.

 NCC 2022 Energy Efficiency

 This project was initiated by the former Council of Australian Governments (COAG) Energy Council’s National Energy Productivity Plan and Trajectory for Low Energy Buildings.

 The emphasis of the NCC 2022 energy efficiency provisions is on residential buildings.
 This includes an increase in the level of thermal comfort and a whole-of-house energy use budget.